vaclav/CalculatorJS/README.md

 ## Try it out

   * clone the github project
-  * install MPS version 3.3 from the [JetBrains MPS download page](http://jetbrains.com/mps/download)
+  * install MPS from the [JetBrains MPS download page](http://jetbrains.com/mps/download)
   * install the ecmascript4mps [language plugin into MPS](https://plugins.jetbrains.com/plugin/8199)
   * open the project with MPS
   * rebuild the project